jakobwenzel/heater/Readme.md

   ]
 }
 ```

    * Passwords are currently not hashed.
 Use with caution!
 (Pull Requests are welcome :) )
    * There are no fine grained permissions.
 Once a user is logged in, they may do everything.

 * Do one of the following:
   * Either run the Server with `./gradlew run`
-  * Or create a folder with all jars plus a start script with `./gradlew installDist` (output is located in `build/install`)
+  * Or create a folder with all jars plus a start script by running `./gradlew installDist` (output is located in `build/install`)

 * To remember users authorized by cookie, the server will create a file called `authorized.json` in its working directory, so make sure it's writable.